Skip to main content

 Click here to view FAQs about the Professionalism for New Attorneys Program

-See 27 NCAC 1D, Sections .1500 and .1600 for the CLE rules and regulations.
+See 27 NCAC 1D, Sections .1500 for the CLE rules and regulations.